 B. Appropriations for expenditures that were not approved as part of the annual budget shall be approved under the following provisions:

-(1) appropriations for an amount less than 1/20th of the total gross receipts for the previous month or $3,000, whichever is greater, shall be approved by a majority of the votes case at a general membership meeting or by a majority vote of the board of directors.
+(1) Appropriations for an amount less than 1/20th of the total gross receipts for the previous month or $3,000. whichever is greater, shall be approved by a majority of the votes cast at a general membership meeting or by a majority vote of the Board of Directors.

 C. RESERVE ACCOUNT

-(1) reserve account shall be established from receipt of 10% of each member’s dues.
-This amount is to provide funds for purposes not anticipated under normal operational circumstances.
+(1) A Reserve Account shall be established from receipt of 10% of each member’s dues. this amount is to provide funds for purposes not anticipated under normal operational circumstances.